icerpc/icerpc-docs/pages/slice/language-guide/class-types.md

    you can extend a class through inheritance and tagged fields
  - graph preservation\
    you can transmit a graph of class instances through a Slice operation
+ - null/not-set value\
+   a class parameter or field can be null or not-set, whereas in general a struct parameter or field must have a value
  - slicing\
    a recipient can decode a class instance into a base class by slicing off derived "slices" it does not know